Francis Tacardon

-Francis Arturo Palogan Tacardon (born September 30, 2001) is a Filipino professional footballer who plays as a winger for Philippines Football League side Loyola and the Philippine under-23 national team.
+Francis Arturo Palogan Tacardon (born September 30, 2001) is a Filipino professional footballer who plays as a winger for Lao League 1 club Champasak Avenir.
+He also played the Philippine under-23 national team.

 Personal life

 During his high school days, Tacardon played football for Claret School of Quezon City.
 He played alongside his brothers, Florenz and Filbert, who were also his teammates during his college career at the University of the Philippines Diliman.

 Career

 University of the Philippines

 Tacardon made his debut for UP during UAAP Season 82, where he scored on his debut against Ateneo de Manila University in a 1–1 draw.
 However, his first year was cut short due to the season's cancellation as a result of the COVID-19 pandemic.
 As UAAP football resumed in 2022, Tacardon quickly became an important member of the UP Football Team, captaining them during his final season in 2024.
 During that season, Tacardon scored in the semi-final penalty shootout against UST to bring UP to the final, where they won the football championship for the first time since Season 80.
 Tacardon won the penalty that would lead to the only goal of the game.

 In 2023, Tacardon and UP would also feature in the 2023 Copa Paulino Alcantara, a tournament composed mainly of professional and amateur clubs.
 Tacardon scored in UP's opening match against Manila Digger, and the team made it until the quarter-finals, where they were beaten by Kaya–Iloilo.